Jizhou-Che/Frogger/README.md

 * A MovingActor class was abstracted from actors with customisable speed to facilitate the implementation of related features such as speeding up moving actors on level up.

+* BackgroundMusic was extracted from MyStage and adapted to the Singleton pattern to enforce the use of a single instance, and therefore facilitate further extensions and features such as muting and pausing.

 * Abstract class MyStage was removed and the World class was made concrete for the single purpose of managing actors and related events.

-* BackgroundMusic was extracted from MyStage and adapted to the Singleton pattern to enforce the use of a single instance, and therefore facilitate further extensions and features such as muting and pausing.
+* The responsibility of controlling Actors in World was extracted to GameController for clarity and the principle of single responsibility.

 * Visibility of fields and methods within or among packages was carefully managed.